 Resources: Call Packet | Change Happens! | Call Committee Workshops | Video Series

 The best way to gain an understanding of how the call process typically works and what to expect along the way is to review our Call Packet.
 In addition to a detailed walkthrough of the process, it also contains sample documents that your congregation may use to reference when creating application forms, job descriptions, and more.

 As your congregation is undergoing a time of transition, it may also be helpful to review our Change Happens! document to help you better discuss what’s next.

 A Call Committee Workshop video is available for your call committee, church council, and other church leaders to view.
-For more information and to view the video, please contact the Coordinator for Pastoral Ministry.
+For more information and to view the video, please contact the Coordinator for Leadership and Pastoral Development.
 (See: Staff Page)

-If you have any questions regarding the call process in LCMC, please contact the Coordinator for Pastoral Ministry (See: Staff Page)
+If you have any questions regarding the call process in LCMC, please contact the Coordinator for Leadership and Pastoral Development (See: Staff Page)

 The process for calling a pastor or a pastor receiving a call is carried out entirely between the congregation and the candidates.
 No third party controls or assists the process.
 We have chosen the path of freedom and open processes that are based more on trust than mistrust.

 Criminal, employment, and reference checks are the responsibility of the congregation as the employer and LCMC does not conduct such investigations.

 Available for Call List